industrial-edge/jenkins-cicd/docs/pipeline.md

 <img src="graphics/install_docker_plugin.gif" width="1000"/>

-#### - Push docker image with CLI to docker registery.
+#### - Push docker image with CLI to docker registry.

 By default, Jenkins is pulling docker images from [https://hub.docker.com/](https://hub.docker.com/) to use them within your pipelines.
-You can also use any of your favourite docker container registery.
+You can also use any of your favorite docker container registry.

 1) Create account and private repository in docker hub.
 2) Copy [docker](../src/docker) folder from this repository to your device.
 3) Download IE Publisher CLI executable file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads) and copy the file to [dockerfile](../src/docker/dockerfile) folder.
-4) Push this [docker-image](./src/docker/dockerfile/Dockerfile) to your repositroy using these commands
+4) Push this [docker-image](./src/docker/dockerfile/Dockerfile) to your repository using these commands

     ```bash